 Some of these labs are managed for the faculty by UCT ICTS, while others are managed by faculty staff.
 A range of software is made available to students at no additional cost and can be downloaded from the school’s website.

-Centralised, managed printers are located in these student computing labs and in document centres.
+Centralized, managed printers are located in these student computing labs and in document centers.
 Print requests are released by tapping or swiping your student card against a reader at the printer.

 Your two main points of contact with UCT ICTs will be via the student lab administrators or the staff at the Front Office located on Cissie Gool Plaza.

 This service helps you to connect yourself to the wireless and the internet.

 UCT hosts several network drives – such as an individual F: drive (personal storage space for each staff member and student) and the departmental G: drive (storage space for each department).

 You can either access these drives by logging on to the network in a student lab on campus or if you want to use your own computer, access the drives via NetStorage.

 To connect your laptop to the internet, follow the instructions on the Access the internet at the UCT page.
 To connect your laptop, mobile device, or tablet to the eduroam wireless network, follow the instructions on the Wireless page.

 The residence network at the University of Cape Town is known as ResNet and consists of wired network points (in most student residence rooms) and wireless access.
 ResNet is logically separated from the rest of the UCT network.

 Clarinus, Clarendon House, Exair, Rochester and Dullah Omar residences have wireless access only.